 Types of Engine Oil

-When it's time to change your oil, what type of engine oil should you use for your vehicle?
-There are four main types of engine oil to consider.
+When it's time to get an oil change, what type of engine oil should you use for your vehicle?
+There are four main types of engine oil changes to consider.

-1. Synthetic Engine Oil: Synthetic engine oil is created using man-made, precisely controlled materials.
+1. Full Synthetic Oil Change: Synthetic engine oil is created using man-made, precisely controlled materials.
 Additives are used to increase the lubricant's performance, which are generally non-conventional, high-performance fluids.
 Synthetic engine oils contain only smooth lubricating molecules, which means: